 Most searched-for are:

 Stating exactly what you can do and letting your client know what to expect is paramount in freelancing.

-Considering the fact that you will only communicate with your client via the platform itself, social media, mail or over the phone, you have to learn how to use words.
+Because you will only communicate with your client via the platform, social media, mail, or phone, you must learn how to use words.

-In graphic design, it is crucial to give updates to your customers and constantly ask for feedback.
-As mentioned before, sudden changes are quite often in freelancing, and you need to be prepared and flexible when they occur.
+In graphic design, updating your customers and constantly asking for feedback is crucial.
+As mentioned before, sudden changes are pretty often in freelancing, and you need to be prepared and flexible when they occur.

 Your client’s opinion may differ from yours, but the goal is to respect the exact requirements you were given.
-Don’t risk finishing a project and starting it from the very beginning – ask for feedback.
-Respond promptly to all messages you receive and don’t hesitate to edit your work if your customer is not pleased with the final outcome.
+Don’t risk finishing a project and starting it from the beginning – ask for feedback.
+Respond promptly to all messages you receive, and don’t hesitate to edit your work if your customer is not pleased with the outcome.

 Communicating effectively is the key to delivering the expected outcome.
-Asking for references after you complete a project is also recommended.
-A lot of positive reviews will lead to more projects and – eventually – more money.
+Asking for references after you complete a project is also recommended, and positive reviews will lead to more projects and – eventually – more money.

 Step Five: Legal Matters